jplesperance/jplesperance.github.io/_posts/2019-12-03-attacking-wifi-commands.md

 ---
 title: Attacking Wifi - Commands
-categories: [Hacking, Pen Testing, Wireless, Aircrack-ng]
+categories: [Hacking, Pen Testing, Wireless, Aircrack-ng, WEP, WPA, WPA2, Pyrit, CoWPAtty]
 layout: post
 ---
 This post will highlight many of the different aircrack-ng commands used in hacking/pen testing wireless networks.
 This post does not go into the how, but is more of a reference of the commands and parameters.